BlaqueDevs/se-assignment-day-4-software-project-management-wakonyo254/README.md

      project before releasing it.

      Advantages inlude
-     It allows for changes to be made throughout the project lifecycle Ensure customer satisfaction through the continuous delivery of functional software It brings the product to the market more quickly Helps in risk managements as the risks are identified and addressed early since it breaks the project into smaller parts.
+   >  It allows for changes to be made throughout the project lifecycle.
+   >  Ensure customer satisfaction through the continuous delivery of functional software.
+   > It brings the product to the market more quickly.
+   >  Helps in risk managements as the risks are identified and addressed early since it breaks the project into smaller parts.

      Disadvantages include
-     It can be difficult to predict project timeline and costs as the approach embraces change.
+   >  It can be difficult to predict project timeline and costs as the approach embraces change.
-     Its flexibility can sometimes lead to uncontrolled changes inscope which can increase cost It requires highly experienced team members
+  >   Its flexibility can sometimes lead to uncontrolled changes inscope which can increase cost.
+  >   It requires highly experienced team members.
-     Can be challenging for large projects  as they require a carefull planning.
+   >  Can be challenging for large projects  as they require a carefull planning.

      Waterfall methodology is a linear and sequential project management and software development approach where each phase of the project must be completed before the next one begins.

      Advantages include
-     It provides a clear structure that is well-documented for easy understanding of the project scope It is easy to manage
+   >  It provides a clear structure that is well-documented for easy understanding of the project scope
+   >  It is easy to manage
-     It offers defined stages thats aids in tracking progress The approach is best suitable for large and complex projects It is easy and simple to understand
+   >  It offers defined stages thats aids in tracking progress
+   >  The approach is best suitable for large and complex projects
+    > It is easy and simple to understand

      Disadvantages include
      Inflexibility to change once a phase is completed